-What are the strengths of your area?: The ESL department at the College of the Sequoias offers a unique mirrored credit/noncredit ESL program that is truly progressive in the state of California.
+What are the strengths of your area?: The ESL department at the College of the Sequoias offers a unique mirrored credit/noncredi ESL program that is truly progressive in the state of California.
 Unlike most ESL programs in California, we teach the same curriculum in our credit and noncredit mirrored classes.
 This prepares our ESL students for multiple pathways, which is an enormous benefit for our multilingual students and the college.

 Our throughput data for both credit and noncredit ESL students during the 2020-2021 academic year demonstrates the strength of our mirrored program and how it benefits our ESL students.
-For example, during the 2020-21 academic year, ESL students earned 24 AA/AS degrees.
-It is noteworthy that 14 noncredit ESL students earn 15 of these AA/AS degrees.
-In addition to degree completion, 36 non-ESL certificates ranging in areas of Business, Child Development, and CNA were completed by our credit and noncredit ESL students (see document ESL Graduates_Degrees and Other CT Certificates 2020_2021).
+For example, during the 2020-21 academic year, ESL students earned 23 AA/AS degrees.
+In addition to degree completion, 32 non-ESL certificates ranging in areas of Social Work, Child Development, and CNA were completed by our credit and noncredit ESL students (See Data_ESL Graduates_AY 2021_22).

 Although these numbers are impressive, our ESL Certificates of Competency have the largest throughput data.
-During 2020-21, seventy-eight (78) ESL Certificates of Competency were earned by our noncredit ESL students.
-It is important to note that more than half of them (46 in total) were beginning level ESL Certificates of Competency earned by noncredit ESL students attending classes in our offsite ESL program.
+During 2021-22, fifty-eight (58) ESL Certificates of Competency were earned by our noncredit ESL students.
+It is important to note that nearly half of them (28 in total) were beginning level ESL Certificates of Competency earned by noncredit ESL students attending classes in our offsite ESL program.
 Moreover, the college benefits financially from our unique mirrored ESL program in that our noncredit students earn full apportionment for their coursework.

 An additional strength of our program is the ongoing commitment of our ESL faculty to professional development.
 Both full-time and adjunct ESL faculty have participated at CATESOL, CAP Conferences, Reading Apprenticeship, and On Course workshops.
 In addition, our faculty have consistently presented at state and national level professional conferences such as CATESOL and TESOL.
 As a department, we strive to work collaboratively to increase our knowledge of best practices in our field, to stay informed on important policies and legislation impacting our discipline, and to serve on various committees.
-In addition, we maintain our connections to the field outside of the college by participating in meetings and professional development initiatives with the Sequoia Adult Education Consortium, the National Endowment of the Arts, OC CATESOL, University of California, Irvine, the US Department of State's American English, and JALT.

 Our professional development endeavors have allowed our ESL department to stay current in legislation that impacts our curriculum, placement, and assessment.
 For example, California law (AB 705, Irwin) recognizes that ESL courses are not the same as developmental education; in addition, California law recognizes that students enrolled in English as a Second Language (ESL) coursework are engaged in foreign language acquisition.
 Section 1(a)(7) states that "Instruction in English as a second language (ESL) is distinct from remediation in English.
 Students enrolled in ESL credit coursework are foreign language learners who require additional language training in English, require support to successfully complete degree and transfer requirements in English, or require both of the above."
 As a result of AB 705, the ESL department proposed a new ESL course sequence in 2018 which integrated reading, writing, and grammar skills that lead to transferrable ESL coursework.
-For example, our ESL 090/490 Advanced Academic ESL course which is CSU/UC transferrable was approved and offered in Fall 2019.
-Our proposed ESL course sequence shortens the amount of time for credit ESL students to complete their degree-seeking goals or transfer to a four-year institution.
+Our newest ESL 090/490 Advanced Academic ESL course is CSU/UC transferrable and satisfies COS GE requirements in Humanities Area C. Our proposed ESL course sequence shortens the amount of time for credit ESL students to complete their degree-seeking goals or transfer to a four-year institution.

-In terms of ESL placement, our ESL department has implemented a "self-placement" model for placing new ESL students into our ESL program.
-This model provides autonomy allowing students to accelerate in our Credit ESL Pathway and to complete transferlevel English within a three-year timeframe.
+In terms of ESL placement, our ESL department has implemented a "guided self-placement" model for placing new ESL students into our ESL program.
+This model provides autonomy allowing students to accelerate in our Credit ESL Pathway and to complete transfer-level English within a three-year timeframe.